simonmichael/hledger/hledger/hledger.m4.md

 ## `decimal-mark` directive

-You can use a `decimal-mark` directive - usually one per file, at the top of the file - to declare which character represents a decimal mark when parsing amounts in this file.
-It can look like
+You can use a `decimal-mark` directive to declare unambiguously which character (period or comma) represents a [decimal mark](#decimal-marks), for all subsequent amounts until the end of the current file.
+This helps when parsing ambiguous numbers (like `1.000` or `1,000` where you mean one thousand, not one).

+Eg, at the top of each journal file:

 ```journal
 decimal-mark .
 ```